 Here’s an unfortunate beard fact: Facial hair wicks away moisture, allowing it to evaporate before being absorbed into the skin.
 The end result is a dry, flaky (and super itchy) face.
 Worse yet, facial hair also catches oil and dirt near the hair follicles, which clog pores and cause acne.

-But don’t ditch your glorious quarantine beard just yet: Following this dermatologist-approved advice, the skin under your facial hair can be smoother and cleaner than, uh, something very smooth and clean (we just had lunch and can’t think of good analogies on a full stomach, sorry).
+But don’t ditch your glorious beard just yet: Following this dermatologist-approved advice, the skin under your facial hair can be smoother and cleaner than, uh, something very smooth and clean (we just had lunch and can’t think of good analogies on a full stomach, sorry).

 Clean Thoroughly (And Often)

 “I recommend steaming the skin in a warm shower (or with a hot washcloth) to loosen the beard hairs and soften the skin underneath,” dermatologist Anthony M. Rossi explains.
 “Then, scrub your face with a face cleanser.”

 It’s worth doing this twice a day — once in the morning and once again before bed.
-“Facial hair tends to trap oil and gunk around the hair follicles, which can lead to even more inflammation and clogged pores,” Rossi previously told us.
+“Facial hair tends to trap oil and gunk around the hair follicles, which can lead to even more inflammation and clogged pores,” says Rossi.
 “That’s why we generally tell those people with lots of hair to tack an extra wash onto their routine, especially if they’re using beard oils or anything like that.”

 Treat Your Face like Your Scalp

 “If your beard is long and thick, then you can treat it like your scalp, with a gentle shampoo and conditioner,” say dermatologist Lisa Chipps.
 This will help reduce the amount of oil and gunk trapped around the hair follicles, which will reduce acne and irritation.

 Exfoliate Regularly (But Not Too Regularly)